cTurtle98/K0CDF-AREDN/README.md

 K0CDF Amateur Radio Emergency Data Network Infrastructure

-this is the code that defines my infrastructure I host on the Amateur Radio Emergency Data Network
+This is the code that defines my infrastructure I host on the Amateur Radio Emergency Data Network